myOmikron/kraken-project/leech/src/modules/service_detection/probe_files/README.md

 and everything in the line after that (excluding the actual line break) is the value.

 **Regexes**' escape sequences are resolved by our the [regex](https://docs.rs/regex) library.
-You can find a quick reference for its tokens on [regex101](https://regex101.com/).

 **Strings**' escape sequences are resolve by the rust compiler.
 You can find a reference in the [rust docs](https://doc.rust-lang.org/reference/tokens.html#ascii-escapes).